data-dependent/osrs-guides/skilling.md

 <div style="text-align:center"><img src="https://i.imgur.com/us896Tz.gif" alt='Interface opening after stall' width=500>

-We first process the bank click in client input, which sets the object we're interacting with to be the bank, then we process the spell click in client input, which does the spell action and produces a stall for three ticks.
-Note, the spell crucially does not remove our interaction.
-Three ticks later, the stall ends at the beginning of our turn, then the bank interface opens during 'interact with objects/items'.
-This saves a tick over casting the spell then clicking the bank on the tick the stall ends.
+The spell crucially did not remove our interaction with the bank chest, which saves a tick over just casting the spell then clicking the bank on the tick the stall ends.
+Below we describe in text the actions in the clip.
+- **Tick 1**: In client input, we start interacting with the bank chest.
+Next in client input, we cast the superglass make spell, which starts a stall and does not remove our interaction.
+- **Tick 2**:
+- **Tick 3**:
+- **Tick 4**: During our turn, the stall ends.
+Next during our turn, in interaction with objects, the bank interface opens.

 Note that clicking the bank a tick before the stall ends will not be processed since the stall ends after client input.

 ### Stalls after movement